atanuroy911/iitk-fortinet-gui/README.md

   <img src="https://i.ibb.co/XtdH150/image.png">
 </p>

-**Disclaimer: This software is targetted for IITK WiFi (NOT IITK-Sec or IITK-Sec-5GHz) and LAN.
-Using on other networks will simply show that you are connected to internet**
+**Note: This software is targetted for IITK WiFi (NOT IITK-Sec or IITK-Sec-5GHz) and LAN.
+Using on other networks will simply show that you are connected to internet.
+You can keep it running forever.
+Whenever it detects a network with no internet access it will attempt to connect to the Fortiguard Captive Portal and login**

 ## Features